project-fifo/docs/technical/api/networks.rst

      }

    :reqheader accept: the accepted encoding, valid is ``application/json``
+   :reqheader x-snarl-token: the snarl token for this session
    :resheader content-type: the returned datatype, usually ``application/json``
    :resheader x-snarl-token: the snarl token for this session